The "Frozen Chosin"

 Written by C. Douglas Sterner

-In November 1950 eight thousand fighters, most of them United States Marines, struggled to survive the coldest winter in 100 years in North Korea.
+In November 1950, eight thousand fighters - most of them U.S. Marines - struggled to survive the coldest North Korean winter in 100 years.
 Surrounded by 120,000 Chinese soldiers, their only lifeline was a 15'-wide, steep mountain road they called the MSR (Main Supply Route) that led to the port city of Hungnam.
 From Yudam-ni at the northwest corner of the Chanjin Reservoir, the MSR was a dangerous, 78-mile journey to the Sea of Japan.
 The trip was made far more difficult by the massive enemy force surrounding it.
 The withdrawal, the longest in American military history, would take 13 days and cost many lives.
 Those who didn't understand what was happening called it a "retreat", while one American general simply said, "We're attacking in a different direction."
 How you assess what happened over those two freezing weeks in North Korea depends on your perspective.

-It is adversity that demands valor, trial that demonstrates the highest levels of brotherhood.
-The Marines at the Chanjin Reservoir, identified on Japanese maps as the Chosin Reservoir, pulled together to insure the success of the withdrawal.
-What many people might have considered to be the darkest two weeks in Marine Corps history may have, in fact, become the Marine Corps' defining moment.
+It is adversity that demands valor, a trial that demonstrates the highest levels of brotherhood.
+The Marines at the Chanjin Reservoir, identified on Japanese maps as the Chosin Reservoir, pulled together to ensure the success of the withdrawal.
+What many people might have considered being the darkest two weeks in Marine Corps history may have, in fact, become the Marine Corps' defining moment.
 With their backs to the wall, the men of the 1st Marine Division pulled together to accomplish the impossible.
 Their teamwork cemented a band of brothers who came to call themselves: "The Frozen Chosin".

-On September 15th United Nations forces, led by General Douglas MacArthur and consisting primarily of United States soldiers and Marines, made the daring landing at Inchon and the tide of battle began to turn.
+On September 15th, the United Nations forces, led by General Douglas MacArthur and consisting primarily of United State Marines, made the daring landing at Inchon and the tide of battle began to turn.
 Within weeks it was the North Korean army that was almost destroyed, giving up the cities they had taken earlier and falling back in full retreat behind the 38th parallel.
 The victory had been swift and decisive, returning control of South Korea to its rightful owners.
-General MacArthur wanted to follow with steps to insure their future as well.
+General MacArthur wanted to follow with steps to ensure their future as well.

 For weeks the Chinese soldiers moved into the rugged mountains of North Korea, traveling only under cover of night and camouflaging their positions during the day.
 As MacArthur's forces moved north in a two-prong front, the 8th Army moved toward the Yalu River from the western side of the peninsula and the 10th Army on the eastern coast, the Americans didn't realize a well-hidden, massive force was waiting to pounce on them.
 On October 25th the hidden enemy attacked, surprising forces of the ROK army.
 In three days they destroyed four ROK regiments.
 Still, American war planners were hesitant to believe the Chinese Force was more than just a few scattered units of North Korean soldiers, and committed the men of the 8th and 10th Armies to an offensive campaign to end the war and, as General MacArthur promised, get American soldiers "Home by Christmas".